Spade-Software/BackOps/src/content/docs/start-here/backops-vision.md

 We’re actively evolving BackOps into a centralized platform where all stakeholders—organizers, vendors, crew, and production teams—can collaborate in real time.
 Here's what we have in store:

 - **Seamless Show Planning & Advancing**
-  Centralize everything from technical riders to contact lists, with workflows for approvals and updates.
+  Centralize everything from technical riders to crew and contacts lists, with workflows for approvals and updates.

 - **Vendor Coordination, Approvals & Procurement**
   Streamline communication, track quotes, manage vendor onboarding, and lock in agreements faster.